clorichel/SCQAT/Readme.md

 Command failed ?
 Just run again with sudo.
 In OSX ?
 Create `/usr/local/bin/` folder which may not exist.

+There is absolutely no need to run that command again when updating SCQAT.

 ## Usage